ScottKjr3347/iOS_Local_PL_Photos.sqlite_Queries/README.md

-# iOS_Photos.sqlite_Queries
+# iOS Local Photo Library Photos.sqlite Queries for iOS 11 - 16
-iOS Photos.sqlite queries that may help with decoding data stored in `Photos.sqlite`.
-These queries are based on testing, research and some community published research.
+These queries can be used for the Photos.sqlite database which contains data for the Local Photo Library assets.
+These queries are based on my testing, research and some community published research.

 These queries were written to work for the Photos.sqlite database stored at:

 iOS: /private/var/mobile/media/PhotoData/Photos.Sqlite